-I think my career had a significant contribution on my development as a person.
+I think my career contributed significantly to my personal development.
 When I was fresh out of school, I thought I quite knew it all.
 It is only when you find yourself active in a professional environment that you come to realize the complexity of things.
-That realization made me humbler, but also driven to continue to learn.
-I was lucky to have worked closely with a few very good people, who learned me a great deal.
+That realization made me humbler, but it also drove me to continue to learn.
+I am lucky to have worked closely with a few very good people, who learned me a great deal.
 It is funny, you can apply an 80-20 rule there.
-For sure I have learned more than 80% of 20% of the people.
+For sure, I have learned more than 80% of 20% of these people.
 Imagine not having met that 20% (laughs).
-Besides what you learn from other people, working in a solid professional environment develops your ability to constantly self-reflect, as you make mistakes, get feedback, observe behaviors towards your actions etc. Solid self-reflecting is at the core of development.
+Besides, what you learn from other people, working in a solid professional environment develops your ability to constantly self-reflect, as you make mistakes, get feedback, observe behaviors towards your actions etc. Solid self-reflecting is at the core of development.

 What aspects of your job give you energy?

 Taking steps forward.
-From achieving goals and the big milestones in the plan, to the everyday small wins like good discussion or session with the team or when noticing other people grow.
+From achieving goals and big milestones in the plan, to the daily small wins like having a good discussion or team session, or noticing that other people grow.
 Moreover, it is not only about getting energy, but also about using it in an efficient way.
 You should know when to sprint and when to relax.

 What challenges Takeaway.com is currently facing?

 Being the fastest growing company in the Netherlands, we need to hire a lot of new people.
 Since we are very picky, it is a time-consuming process, but that is the price we need to pay for being successful in the long run.
-In hiring, we should be very careful not to make concessions on quality to accommodate the speed of growth.
-I truly believe this may undermine long term success.
+In hiring, we should be very careful not to make concessions on quality to accommodate the speed of growth because I truly believe that may undermine long-term success.

 Within marketing, effective collaboration amongst departments can be challenging.
-As alignment and collaboration is not a goal in itself.
-It is about finding the right balance between being aligned but remain being action driven and effective.
+Since alignment or collaboration is not a goal in itself, it is about finding the right balance between being aligned and still remaining action-driven and effective.
 That is sometimes a hard balance to find.
 Other than that, there are so many things we can do better.
 To me, these are all opportunities for growth, but it is a challenge to decide what to do first.